pfraze/ssb-kvdb/README.md

 #### Shared values

-Kvdb can create "shared values," which allow multiple users to make updates.
+Kvdb can create "shared values," which allow multiple users to make updates to a single key.
 Shared values use the [multi-value register CRDT](https://github.com/pfraze/crdt_notes#multi-value-register-mv-register).
+They're a little more complex to work with, so avoid shared values unless you know you need them.

 Shared values must be explicitly created with a `post()` call, which specifies the authors.
-They're a little more complex to work with, so it's recommended to avoid shared values unless you know you need them.

 **Example usage for shared values:**